markmorkos/MOST-v1.0/README.md

 MOST-v1.0
 =========

 Tetris with new unique design.
+Polymorphism released at 7 types of figures, implemented from "Figure" interface.